IHE/publications/ITI/TF/readme.md

 * removed "no-break space" characters from headings
 * removed inline style of <p> containing notes and replaced by classes
 * switched to ITI-TF Version 17.0 Final Text
 * solved bug with merge of SPAN elements, if the sequence contains a link
+* removed inline style of A HREF tags
+* Vol 1 Glossary does appear in the TOC and index file
+* Vol 2 Glossar in vol 2x appears in the TOC and index file
+* removed inline style of A HREF tags
+* made footnote references work

 ## Open issues:
-* MAJOR: Vol2 Glossars (2a, 2b, 2x) are not detected as sections.
-* MINOR: remove inline style of A HREF tags
+Footnotes do not appear on the same page they are referenced in.
+This cannot be easily solved by processing and must be edited manually.

 ### Java processing code
 Initial conversion is done with online conversion tool: